FlexMeasures/flexmeasures/bvp/data/scripts/cli_tasks/Readme.md

 The save functionality is currently not available as an API endpoint.
 This script cannot be executed within the lifetime of an https request, and would require processing within a separate thread, similar to how forecasting jobs are handled by BVP.

+To create new commands, be sure to register any new file (containing the corresponding script) with the flask cli in `bvp/data/__init__.py`.